A Leader’s Dilemma; Punish or Pamper?

 On CBS Morning, there was a piece titled Punish or Pamper.
 The news story was about how to maximize productivity in the workplace.
 Why is this an either/or issue?
 Is managing a team about punish or pamper?
 I don’t think so…

-There are times when employees need and deserve to be pampered and conversely there are times when it is appropriate to “punish”.
+There are times when employees need and deserve to be pampered, and conversely, there are times when it is appropriate to “punish.”
 I’m not a fan of the word punish.
 The connotation is too negative, too divisive.

 So, how does a manager become an effective leader?

-Leaders create this culture of high performance by leading with our own mea culpas, by trusting the intentions of their staff, by using real-time teaching and coaching to correct incidents of poor judgement or bad information mistakes.
+A leader’s world is not about punishing or pampering; it is about teaching, coaching, mentoring, and creating a team that trusts and respects each other.
+With this team culture, each team member is empowered to take necessary risks in their job and be an expert in executing their work because they know the “boss” and their teammates have their back.Leaders create this culture of high performance by leading with a mea culpa by trusting their staff’s intentions by using real-time teaching and coaching to correct incidents of poor judgment or lousy information mistakes.
 Once it is identified that an employee does not take to the teaching and coaching but continues to make the same mistakes, help them redirect their careers elsewhere.
 Life is too short to waste on people that fail to learn and improve.